rust-lang/infra-team/service-catalog/rustc-perf/README.md

 # Rustc perf

 [Rustc perf] is a website that tracks the performance of `rustc` over time.
+It hosts various dashboards, charts and comparisons used to analyze how individual changes (pull requests) to the compiler affect its performance.

 It is deployed using [terraform/rustc-perf].
 The app is in the [rustc-perf] repository and is maintained by the [wg-compiler-performance] team.